WW-2026-001 Modern

 Summary

-- Paint on the deceased is Volkswagen Reflex Silver (LA7W), matching Howell's Polo.
+2. Paint on the deceased is Volkswagen Reflex Silver (LA7W).
+Two vehicles match: Howell's Polo and Poole's Skoda Fabia.
 Does not match Poole's Land Rover or Farrow's BMW.

-- Poole's bumper damage is from the gate post.
-His vehicle was not involved.
+3. Poole's Land Rover bumper damage is from the gate post.
+That vehicle was not involved.

 DS M. Cartwright Gloucestershire Constabulary Forensic Services 19th November 2025